freenas/freenas-docs/userguide/storage.rst

    Follow the instructions in :ref:`Manual Setup`.

-:guilabel:`Volume Manager` only allows choosing a configuration if enough disks have been selected to create that configuration.
+:guilabel:`ZFS Pool Manager` only allows choosing a configuration if enough disks have been selected to create that configuration.
 These layouts are supported: